-- Place food about 3 inches (7.5 cm) or more from the broil burner. - To ensure adequate grease drainage, do not use cookie sheets or similar pans for broiling. - If foil is used to cover broiler grid, cut slits in foil to allow grease to drain away.
+- Place food about 3 inches or more from the broil burner. - To ensure adequate grease drainage, do not use cookie sheets or similar pans for broiling. - If foil is used to cover broiler grid, cut slits in foil to allow grease to drain away.